-The American Express Gold Card is effectively paying you to have it this year
+The American Express Gold Card practically pays for itself — and the Rose Gold version is back

 Also, Amex Offers have been quite stout of late.
 This is a rotating selection of discounts, covering everything from clothing to tax preparation software to travel.
 Those who make a habit of watching new ones pop up can save hundreds per year on purchases they were planning to make anyway.

-Get more in annual credits than you’ll pay for the American Express Gold card.
+Get almost as much in annual credits as you pay for the American Express Gold card.

 Disadvantages of the American Express Gold